slurmulon/baton/README.md

 `/baton find js`

+Explore your team's tag cloud:

+`/baton tags`

 ## :sound: Hooks

 baton also supports Slack's Outgoing Webhook API, allowing it to react to trigger words mentioned in your channel.
 This allows you to communicate resources with your team while having them implicitly captured in the background:

-_"pass hey @bob check out this feature list I found for ['js', 'es6']: https://github.com/lukehoban/es6features"_
+_"pass hey @bob check out this feature list I found for ["js", "es6"]: https://github.com/lukehoban/es6features"_

 The above message, when made in a public Slack channel, is synonymous with the following command:

-`/baton pass https://github.com/lukehoban/es6features ['js', 'es6']`
+`/baton pass https://github.com/lukehoban/es6features ["js", "es6"]`

 ## :telescope: TODO